SiddhantGupta799/PyBasics-Library/README.md

 	* Aliased ">>"             as "also"
 	* Aliased "<<std::endl;"   as "done" and "wrap" while using them no semiclon is required

-This Library Also has a File Handler Class which:
+This Library Also has a File Handler Class:

 * This class is a wrapper class around the fstream library.
-* It handles the actual procedures of maintain a file basics like opening in a particualr mode.
+* It handles the actual procedures of maintain file basics like opening in a particular mode.
 * Closing when the task is done.

 * overlapping one file on another (if you open another file while a file is already open